misshie/bioruby-ucsc-api/README.md

 # How to Use
 ## Basics
-* A database of a genome assembly is represented as a module in the `Bio::Ucsc module`.
+* A database of a genome assembly is represented as a module in the `Bio::Ucsc` module.
 For example, human hg19 database is referred by `Bio::Ucsc::Hg19`.
 * Before using a database, establish a connection to the database.
-For example, `Bio::Ucsc::Hg19::DBConnection.connect`.
+For example, `Bio::Ucsc::Hg19.connect`.
 * A table in a database is represented as a class in the database module.
 For example, the snp138 table in the hg19 database is referred by `Bio::Ucsc::Hg19::Snp138`.
 * Queries to a field (column) in a table are represented by class methods of the table class.
 For example, finding the first record (row) of the snp138 table in the hg19 database is `Bio::Ucsc::Hg19::Snp138.first`.
 * Queries using genomic intervals are supported by the named scope ".with_intervals" and ".with_intervals_excl (omitting pertially included annotations)" method of the table class.
 These methods accept a genomic interval string like `chr1:1233-5678`.
 If a table to query has the "bin" column, the bin index system is automatically used to speed-up the query.